bytepay-it/bytepay-payment-gateway/readme.txt

 === Bytepay Payment Gateway ===
 Contributors: Bytepay
-Tags: woocommerce, payment gateway, fiat, Bytepay Requires at least: 5.0
+Tags: woocommerce, payment gateway, Bytepay
+Requires at least: 5.0
 Tested up to: 6.7
-Stable tag: 1.0.1
+Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The Bytepay Payment Gateway plugin for WooCommerce 8.9+ allows you to accept fiat payments, including bank-to-bank transfers, to sell products on your WooCommerce store.
+Easily accept ACH Direct Debit payments on your WordPress site with our seamless and secure payment gateway.
+This plugin enables businesses to process bank-to-bank transactions directly from customer accounts.

 == Description ==

-This plugin integrates Bytepay Payment Gateway with WooCommerce, enabling you to accept fiat payments,including bank-to-bank transfers.
+This plugin integrates the Bytepay ACH Payment Gateway with WooCommerce, enabling you to accept secure bank-to-bank transfers With ACH processing, you can reduce transaction fees, streamline payment collection and securely.

 == Installation ==